mhvk/baseband/docs/baseband/tutorials/new_edv.rst

 Supporting a New VDIF EDV
 *************************

 Users may encounter VDIF files with unusual headers not currently supported by Baseband.
-These may either have novel EDV, or they may purport to be a supported EDV but not conform to its specification on the `VDIF website <http://www.vlbi.org/vdif/>`_.
-Baseband supports easy implementation of new EDVs and overriding of existing EDVs, without the need to modify Baseband's source code, to handle such situations.
+These may either have novel EDV, or they may purport to be a supported EDV but not conform to its `formal specification
+<http://www.vlbi.org/vdif/>`_.
+To handle such situations, Baseband supports
+implementation of new EDVs and overriding of existing EDVs without the need to modify Baseband's source code.

 The tutorials below assumes the following modules have been imported::